mmsaki/rush/readme.md

 ## Long Description

-- **Rush** is a service that interacts with **Aave  v3 Lending pools** to supply and borrow assets using its **flashloan contracts**.
-Defi users can rely on simple tools to trade borrow assets.
-Sometimes trading assests can cause major shifts in prices.
-Defi users who **borrow assets** are sometimes forced to **liquiditate automatically** to pay off their debt.
-This can lead to **max losses**.
-Rush Flashloans provides an easy way to  borrow positions from outstanding **collateral on aave**.
-We also want common Defi users without any technical backgrounds to use learn how to use flashloans without any complications.
+- **Rush** is a service that interacts with **Aave v3 Core Lending pools** to supply and borrow assets using its **flashloan contracts**.
+Defi users can rely on simple tools to borrow crypto assets.
+Sometimes swapping assests can cause major shifts in prices.
+Defi users who **borrow assets** are sometimes forced to **liquiditation thresholds** to pay off outstanding debt.
+This can lead to **max losses** sometimes.
+Rush Flashloans provides an easy way to borrow positions from supplying **collateral on aave**.
+We also want all the Defi users without any technical backgrounds to learn how to use flashloans without complications.
 We want to offer **secure contracts** when borrowing assests.
-Any debt is paid off after a flashloan including a **flashloan premium fee**.
+Flashloans allow users to **stay debt free**.Flashloans only cost you a **flashloan premium fee**.

 ## How It's Made